Skip to content

 The Installed tab shows all drivers available on this system.
 This includes default drivers that ship with OpenAVC and any community or custom drivers you have installed.

 The left panel lists all registered drivers.
-Click a driver to see its details:
+Click a driver to see its details.
+The detail header carries the per-driver actions:

 • Overview.
 What the driver controls and which devices it supports.